WordPress Speed Killer

 WordPress Speed Killer 1: Missing caching

 Caching is a fast and highly effective method of making your website faster.
-A cache can be seen as a kind of short-term memory: For example, if the browser remembers what a website looks like, it does not have to ask the server for the necessary data first, but the browser can load the website directly from the cache.
-This speeds up the page load time for repeated visits immensely.
+A cache can be seen as a kind of short-term memory: If, for example, the browser remembers what a website looks like, it does not have to ask the server for the necessary data first, but the browser can load the website directly from the cache.
+This speeds up the page loading time for repeated visits immensely.

 Caching is not a simple topic.
 There are many different types of caches that can be installed and activated in many different places.
 To get an effective caching solution quickly, you should rely on widely used and proven caching plugins such as WP Super Cache or W3 Total Cache.
 You should also ask your host which caches they have activated.
 You have a solid basis if at least a browser cache and server cache are activated.